This page contains the following articles by Dan Kirk:

 Technology at Work for a Dyslexic Child

-FREE information about the video training series: Home School Brain Games: Gym Class for the Mind & Body
+FREE information about the video training series: Home School Brain Games: Physical Education for the Body & Brain

 Check out and purchase the tools/equipment needed to train at home here: Brain Training Tools For Success